openhealthcare/opal/doc/docs/guides/plugins.md

     Clinic.get('outpatients)
     # -> OutpatientsClinic

-### Defining teams

-As a signal is fine.
-Data migrations might work.

-Defining restricted team access is done by:

-Adding a method to your pluigin that takes one argument, a User object, and returning a set of extra teams that this user is allowed to see.

 ### Defining new flows

 Plugins can define flows.
 They should return a dictionary of flows from the